-If you’ve been trying to do mass marketing in your small to medium business with limited success, uncle Abe would likely tell you your current marketing strategy is not necessarily wrong but that doesn’t mean that it’s right.
+If you’ve been trying to do branding with limited success, uncle Abe would likely tell you your current marketing strategy is not necessarily wrong but that doesn’t mean that it’s right.

 Let’s take a look at a smarter way of doing it.

-That said, you may be wondering, “How do I use The Visible Target Technique?”
+If you’re wondering, “How do I use The Visible Target Technique?” let me show you.